softwaresaved/esrc-software-study/Src/ESRC.md

 ![](ESRC_files/figure-gfm/cmp_subs_tos-1.png)<!-- -->

-Taking this into account for each project, this gives a breakdown of the number of awards and amount awarded as ordered by the total awarded to each category:
+Taking this into account for each project, gives us a breakdown of the number of awards and amount awarded as ordered by the total awarded to each category: